Getting Comfortable: The Initial Sessions of Home-Based Behavioral Treatment

 After rapport has been established, there usually is a sense of trust and fun between the interventionist and the client.
 This means there’s a greater likelihood that as client goals are introduced, the client will want to participate and work together with the interventionist to achieve the goals of treatment, even when challenging.
 Over time, many clients come to view their interventionist as a coach — a helpful authority figure — and look forward to the sessions.

 To learn more about our ABA-based services or how they may help someone in your family, please visit Applied Behavior Analysis (ABA).
-Or visit our schedule a consultation page to schedule a complimentary 30-minute phone or in-person consultation.
+Or visit our Request a Consultation page to schedule a complimentary 30-minute phone or in-person consultation.